alfiedotwtf/AABillFAQ/README.md

 * What, if any, avenues exist at the state level either through legislation or the judicial system to protect/offer legal recourse for developers served with a notice?

+* How can I confirm a request is real

+* Even though you're covered for civil, what about foreign law GDPR/SOX/SOC2

+* What is the meaning behind the clause "pre-condition"

+* What are the legal implications of quiting if your company is served a warrant or notice

+* how do you document/prove that a TAR that was given orally
+	* e.g. if you don't comply, what is to say you actually received it

+* Could a technician fixing your phone or computer be forced to install spyware